grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 [Examples][examples] include basic configurations that can be applied directly, and templates that require additional steps and parameter substitution.

-- The basic configurations for each supported language rely on a default worker image that is bundled with each release of the controller, and build the gRPC binaries from scratch.
+- Basic configurations rely on **clone**, **build** and **runtime** worker images that are bundled with each release of the controller.
+The clone and build images are used to build gRPC binaries that are passed to the runtime container.
 These configurations are suitable as examples and for one-off testing.

-- The template configurations rely on prebuilt worker images (built before starting the tests).
-Prebuilt images include the gRPC binary, and are suitable for running a batch of tests on the same gRPC version, or for running the same test repeatedly.
+- Template configurations rely on worker images that are built before starting the tests.
+These **prebuilt images** include the gRPC binary, eliminating the need to clone and build before each test.
+Template substitution is used to point to the location of the worker images.
+These configurations are suitable for running a batch of tests on the same gRPC version, or for running the same test repeatedly.